 I have a much easier time noticing the bad than recognizing the good.
 It’s also important to me to keep things clean.
 So even when our kids have spruced up part of the house, it’s still a whole lot easier for me to focus on the other areas that are still undone than to focus on the positive, to praise the good work that’s already been done.

 I look more often for reasons to be critical than I look for reasons to praise.
 However, I’m learning that while my criticisms can be deflating to my family, my praise can be edifying and motivating.
 I’m constantly reminded of the power of praise.
 A proverb says “death and life are in the power of the tongue: and they that love it shall eat the fruit thereof.”
-Our words matter and we will eat the fruit of them.
-Here are three of the fruits of praise.
+Our words matter, and we will eat the fruit of them.
+Here are 3 of the fruits of praise.

 1. Praise is powerful.

 Every day, we can infuse life into our families through words of affirmation or we can take life away and crush their spirits through unnecessary words of criticism.
 Our words have tremendous power.
 When I intentionally praise my kids, they smile instantly.
 Why wouldn’t I want to build my family up with my words?
-One of the best places to do this is during the pride exercise at our All Pro Dad Chapter meetings.
+One of the best places to do this is during the pride exercise at our All Pro Dad chapter meetings.
 Check to see if there is a chapter in your area or learn what it takes to start one.

 2. Praise is positive.